 Cupping – what do coffee people mean by this?

-When we say ‘Cupping’ is the best practise used to evaluate coffees, we’re often looked at blankly.
-“Is that some type of coffee acupuncture?” and “isn’t Cupping simply putting coffee into cups and drinking it?” are the kind of looks we mean.
+When coffee people say ‘Cupping’ is the best practise used to evaluate coffees, they’re often looked at blankly.
+“Is that some type of coffee acupuncture?” and “Isn’t Cupping simply putting coffee into cups and drinking it?”.

-The thing is, although the practise of Cupping is not acupuncture, it is a little more complicated than simply putting coffee into cups and drinking it.
+Although the practise of Cupping is not quite acupuncture, it is a little more complicated than simply putting coffee into cups and drinking it.
 There is a specific method used to prepare a Cupping and the skill of Cupping (tasting coffee) takes some time to master.
 If you compare it to wine, it would be like saying- pouring and drinking wine is relatively easy, but mastering the skill of tasting wine is much harder.

 So, from now on when you hear coffee people say Cupping, you’ll know they are referring to the specific method used to prepare a Cupping and/or the skill required to taste coffee.

 Cupping is the universal practice that’s used to taste and evaluate coffees.
 Its purpose is to differentiate the subtle flavours found in coffee, score them, and create a common language.
 Without Cupping, or the common language associated with it, it would be very difficult for the specialty coffee industry to function, as people in the industry rely on Cupping to make vital business decisions (e.g., what coffee to buy, the fair price to pay, and its best use).